0xBigfish/Whats-New-In-Spotify/README.md

 ## Credits
-This script utilizes the Spotipy library (Copyright (c) 2014 Paul Lamere).
+This script utilizes the Spotipy library (Copyright (c) 2014 Paul Lamere). <br>
 You can find it here: https://github.com/plamere/spotipy

+This script utilizes the PySimpleGui GUI. <br>
+You can find it here: https://github.com/PySimpleGUI/PySimpleGUI